Mouth of the Belice River and neighboring dunes (EUAP0375)

 The reserve hosts a rich avifauna, both sedentary and migratory.
 Among the species present are the kingfisher, the gray heron, the refectory, the coot, the moorhen, the seagull, the duck, the jay and the cuckoo.

 There are also invertebrates such as bivalve molluscs and some reptiles such as the green lizard, the lizard and the grass snake.
-Some species of arthropods such as orthoptera find their ideal habitat on the sandy dunes Brachytrupes megacephalus e Ochrilidia sicula, the beetle Pimelia grossa and the scarab Geotrupes marginatus.
+Some species of arthropods such as orthoptera find their ideal habitat on the sand dunes Brachytrupes megacephalus e Ochrilidia sicula, the beetle Pimelia grossa and the scarab Geotrupes marginatus.

 The presence of sea turtles occurs periodically (Caretta caretta) which deposit their eggs in this area.